AnaCaballero89/mcv-m6-2018-team1/README.md

 ### Task 5: Visual representation optical flow

 - [X] Plot the optical flow
-- [ ] Propose a simplification method for a clean visualization
+- [X] Propose a simplification method for a clean visualization

+## Week 2: